DreiDe/komootGPXport/Readme.md

 ## What this Extension does
 The plugin allows you to download GPX tracks from the Komoot route planning feature, although you are not subscribed.
-At the moment these exports include all points of the route as well as their attidude.
+At the moment these exports include all points of the route as well as their attitude.

 ## Installation